IPMI-ICNS-UKE/NET_CUP/README.md

 - FeatureType.RETCCL
 - FeatureType.MTDP

+### Using trained models

+Different models with different pretrained ResNets used for feature extraction and trained on the entire UKE dataset can be found in the [models/](models/) directory.
+When using these, make sure to use patches of the same size of xxx x xxx um for optimal results.

 ### Generating new feature vectors

 After acquiring access to the original WSIs and following the [Installation](#installation) steps, you can generate new feature vectors: